tigran123/urantia-study-edition/README.md

 * Possible textual corruptions are indicated in the footnotes.

-The online interactive quiz based on this book and called The Cosmic Citizenship Quiz is freely accessible from our website: http://www.bibles.org.uk
+The PDF file also includes the interactive quiz based on the material of the book called The Cosmic Citizenship Quiz.

-I invite all the readers to test their comprehension by participating in the quiz.

 Tigran Aivazian
 London, England